-Films will open on a Friday and run for two weeks, and our plan is to always have four distinctly different titles running.
+Films will still open on a Friday and run for two-three weeks, and our plan is to always have a slate of distinctly different titles running.
 We’re partnering with a lot of different distributors on these, which means there will be a few different ways of accessing the films; instructions on how to watch the film once you have purchased your virtual ticket are listed with each title.

 Please note that we are not hosting these films ourselves, so we are not able to provide technical support directly.
 Each distributor has a customer support email listed for their films, and have been very quick to respond.

 So get the popcorn popping, and dim the lights.
 And if you happen to have blue & red neon tubes running the length of your ceiling, make sure you flip those off once the trailers are over.
 "And now, our Feature Presentation..."